fanconic/this_reads_like_that/README.md

     ├── active              # Folder with functions for active learning ├── data                # Folder with data processing parts and datasets ├── embedding
-            ├── AG_NEWS         # precomputed embeddings of the AG NEWS dataset (needs to be downloaded and incerted from https://polybox.ethz.ch/index.php/s/S89h02V7AWDTlmw)
-            ├── movies          # precomputed embeddings of the human-annotated movie reviews └── rt-polarity     # precomputed embeddings of the normal movie reviews ├── movies          # text data of the human-annotated movie reviews
+            ├── AG_NEWS         # precomputed embeddings of the AG NEWS dataset ├── movies          # precomputed embeddings of the human-annotated movie reviews └── rt-polarity     # precomputed embeddings of the normal movie reviews ├── movies          # text data of the human-annotated movie reviews